banaslee/ARAnalytics/README.md

 ResponderChain
 ----

 By calling `-trackEvent:withProperties:` on a UIResponder subclass it's possible to send an event down the responder chain and with that capture data to be tracked.
 To add more data along the chain just override the same method and add values to the `properties` dictionary.
+An example of this can be found on `UIViewController+ARAnalytics` category.
 By default, the first view controller in the chain will add the property `screen` to the `properties` dictionary with its class name.
 This can be customized by overriding the method `-screenNameForTracking` on any `UIViewController` subclass.
 By returning nil on this method it's possible to avoid this behavior.

 Contributing